cedflam/blog-open/README.md

 # 1
 This position on the dev branch.
 # 2
-Click on clone or download and recover the zip file.
+Click on clone or download and recover the zip file or copy github link.
 # 3
-Unzip the file in the www folder of wamp / xamp.
+Unzip the file in the www folder of wamp / xamp or use git clone with link.
 # 4
 Launch phpMySql and import the file located in public / docs / blog.sql.
 # 5